vseventer/markmyjourney/app/blog/20150203-monthly-recap-january-2015.md

 ## Argentina & Uruguay
 *Note (1): Uruguay accepts the Argentinan Peso and U.S. Dollar, therefore we decided to add the money spent during our one-day trip to Uruguay to the Argentina budget.*

 *Note (2): the miscellaneous expenses yield a large, negative number.
 This is due to the black market exchange rate of U.S. Dollars in Argentina.
-More on this later.*
+More on this [here](/blog/money-exchange-in-argentina.html).*

 * Days: **12**,
 * Budget: **$1,440** ($60 pppd),